Hesperian Health Guides

 Applying pressure to stop bleeding is hard work.
 Do not give up!

-Never use dirt, kerosene, lime, or coffee grounds to stop bleeding.
+Never use dirt, kerosene, lime, or used coffee grounds to stop bleeding.

 Blood can make a big mess and look like the person lost more than he did.
 But watch the person closely for these signs of losing too much blood: